I asked the following question on my Facebook page:

 However, most people are not aware that part of the reason for meditation/moksu is to silence the voice (your personal nutter), never mind being aware of why that is important in combat.

-I’ve recently been listening to an audio book by Andy Shaw called Creating A Bug Free Mind.
-Although it is not a martial arts book, it has a direct read across (as described above).
-In it, he gives you an exercise to do to see how in control of your own mind you are, which I would ask you to try.
+I’ve recently come across a good exercise to do to see how in control of your own mind you are, which I would ask you to try.
 The real life combat applications (as described above) will become apparent.
 Simply think of any happy memory.
 It can be a promotion, first date, birth of a child, holiday, absolutely anything that makes you feel good and happy.
 Now try to hold that thought and that thought only for just 15 seconds without any other thoughts coming into your mind.
 Please stop reading and try that now!

 I’ll guarantee that most people will not able to hold that happy thought for just 15 seconds without another thought interrupting.
 I would guess that many of the higher dan grades can do it due to their years of training.
 If you are an instructor and you can do this easily, then I suggest that you ask your class to do it and you’ll probably be shocked how many can’t.